esphome/esphome-devices/src/docs/devices/Genvex-Nibe-AlphaInnotec-heat-recovery-ventilation/index.md

 ---

 Heat Recovery Ventilation system control via MODBUS protocol for Genvex ECO 375, Nibe ERS 10-500, Alpha-Innotec LG 300 ECO B(E).
-The Veitlation unit must contain the Optima 260 (ES 960C) controller board, and have MODBUS enabled at 19600 baud.
+The ventilation unit must contain the Optima 260 (ES 960C) controller board, and have MODBUS enabled at 19600 baud.

 Use an RS485 transceiver like MAX485 to the device via MODBUS.
 Some devices come